1973 Tuborg 400: Race report

 153 laps were completed on the road course spanning 2.620 mi per lap.
 The race was completed in exactly four hours with Bobby Allison picking up the second of his six career wins at Riverside against Richard Petty by one minute and thirteen seconds in front of 43,700 spectators.
 All of the other drivers were lapped by Bobby Allison and Richard Petty.
-Petty's second-place finish marked the first time that he finished a race at Riverside but didn't win.
+Petty's second-place finish marked the first time that he finished a race at Riverside but did not win.

-Dean Dalton would be credited with a last-place finish due to an engine problem on lap 7.
-Chuck Bown would receive his first top ten at the tender age of 19.
+Dean Dalton was credited with a last-place finish due to an engine problem on lap 7.
+19-year-old Chuck Bown received his first top ten.

 There were 40 drivers on the grid.
 Four cautions slowed the race for 22 laps and the average speed was 100.215 mph.
-Petty would earn the pole position with a qualifying speed of 110.027 mph.
-Ron Hornaday, Sr. would retire from NASCAR after this race.
-George Behlman would make his NASCAR debut in this race.
+Petty earned the pole position with a qualifying speed of 110.027 mph.
+Ron Hornaday, Sr. retired from NASCAR after this race.
+George Behlman made his NASCAR debut in this race.
 Other notable racers in this event include: Benny Parsons, J.D.
 McDuffie, Richard Childress, and Buddy Baker.

-Winston West driver Jimmy Insolo turns in a nice run as he finishes a strong fourth against the big boys from the Southeastern United States.
+Winston West driver Jimmy Insolo finished a strong fourth.

 Individual race earnings for each driver ranged from $12,750 for the winning driver ($ when adjusted for inflation) to $1,125 for the last-place driver ($ when adjusted for inflation).
 A grand total of $75,295 in prize money went to all the drivers. ($ when adjusted for inflation).

 Notable crew chiefs in this race were Tim Brewer, Richard Elder, Tim Pearson, Travis Carter, Harry Hyde, Dale Inman, and Bud Moore.